TusharKalyankar/OIDv4_Toolkit-Custom-YOLOv3-Dataset-Collector/README.md

 Your CUSTOM YOLO DATASET IS READY

-Refered from the video on Youtube Reference: https://www.youtube.com/watch?v=_4A9inxGqRM
 # 2.0 Community Contributions
 - [Denis Zuenko](https://github.com/zuenko) has added multithreading to the ToolKit and is currently working on the generalization and speeding up process of the labels creation
 - [Skylion007](https://github.com/Skylion007) has improved labels creation reducing the runtime from O(nm) to O(n).
 That massively speeds up label generation